Frequently Asked Questions

 How do I declare a dance major or minor?

 First, schedule an appointment with one of the full-time faculty members in order to express your interest in the field of dance and fully understand your commitment in the program.
 When you are ready to declare a major or a minor, you will need to choose an advisor from amongst the Dance Program’s full-time faculty.
-Schedule an appointment with your advisor, and then come by the Dance Program office (115 Rich Memorial Building) to fill out a major/minor declaration form.
+Schedule an appointment with your advisor, and then go online complete the major/minor declaration form.
 The Dance Program can also assign an advisor if you prefer.

 Does my P.E. requirement fulfill my requirements for the major or minor?
 Can I fulfill my P.E. requirements with dance classes?